-The Palm City Residences, operated through an associate company in which the Group owns a 50% share, continued to perform resolutely during the year under review, reaching a milestone figure of 60.2% occupancy rate in May 2019 and an average occupancy of 54.4% between June and December of that year.
-Although there were a number of planned contract terminations at the end of 2019, and notwithstanding the travel restrictions imposed in consequence of the global pandemic in 2020, the average occupancy for 2020 remained stable at 51.7%.
-Whilst revenues decreased by €1.70 million over last year, operating costs and administrative expenses were retained at relatively low operating levels such that the operating profit decreased by €1.50 million over the year before.
-The operation registered a profit after tax of €25.00 million compared to €14.50 million in 2019, after taking into consideration a reversal of an overprovision in previous years for deferred taxes on investment property.
+The Palm City Residences, operated through an associate company in which the Group owns a 50% share, continued to perform resolutely during the year under review, where despite pandemic restrictions, new enquiries for leased units at Palm City Residences were being regularly received.
+Planned cancellations were largely compensated for by new leases so that the average occupancy for the year remained stable at 51.7%.
+Although the average occupancy was the same as the previous year, revenues decreased by €1.62 million over last year primarily due to the devaluation of the Libyan Dinar which affected revenue streams in local currency.
+Operating costs and administrative expenses were retained at relatively low operating levels and after recognising other income of €2.08 million, the operating profit increased by €0.52 million over 2020 (2020: operating profit decreased by €1.50 million over 2019).
+The impact of the devaluation caused a significant increase in finance costs.
+The operation registered a profit after tax of €10.67 million compared to €25.00 million in 2020, a decrease of €14.33 million. €11.85 million of this decrease is directly attributable to a reversal in 2020 of an overprovision for deferred taxes on investment property.